-The Revd Dr Keith Riglin SCP is a Chaplain and the Assistant Dean at King’s College London, where he is also a Visiting Lecturer in the Department of Theology and Religious Studies.
+The Revd Canon Dr Keith Riglin SCP is Vice Dean and Chaplain at King’s College London, where he is also a Visiting Lecturer in the Department of Theology and Religious Studies.
 He also serves as Assistant Priest at St Anne’s Church, Soho and as an Authorised Presbyter at Wesley’s Chapel, London.

-He is a regular Tutor on the Oxford University Summer Programme in Theology, and a frequent visitor to Ghana and the University of Cape Coast.
+He is a regular Tutor on the Oxford University Summer Programme in Theology (in association with the Graduate Theological Foundation, USA, of which he is a professor), and a frequent visitor to Ghana and the University of Cape Coast.

 A long-standing member of the Methodist Sacramental Fellowship, Keith is particularly interested in ecclesiology and sacramental theology, and the application of theology and religious belief to public thought and practice.